 A study of the physical design, programming, testing and implementation of business information system applications using structured and object-oriented design principles.
-Prerequisite: IS 1503 or permission of Instructor.
+Prerequisite: IS 2501.

 2528 ADVANCED APPLICATIONS PROGRAM DEVELOPMENT

 A study of advanced principles of structured and object-oriented programming designed to build an interactive and user-friendly business information system, with a focus on advanced use of a programming language for project development and implementation.
 Prerequisite: IS 2505.